-- Jennings, M., (2014),Exaltation: Ecstatic Experience in Pentecostalism and Popular Culture,Peter Lang Bern.
+- Jennings, M., (2014),Exaltation: Ecstatic Experience in Pentecostalism and Popular Culture,Peter Lang Publishing.

 - Jennings, M., (2010),Collective Effervescence, Numinous Experience or Proto-Religious Phenomena?
-Moshing with Durkheim, Schleiermacher and Otto,In: Philosophical and Cultural Theories of Music, Koninklijke Brill NV, pages 107 - 128.
+Moshing with Durkheim, Schleiermacher and Otto,In: Philosophical and Cultural Theories of Music, Koninklijke Brill NV, pages 107 to 128.

 - Jennings, M., (2014), Imagining Jesus doing a Whole Lotta Shakin': Pentecostal worship, popular music and the politics of experience, Culture and Religion, 15, 2, pages 211 - 226.

 - Jennings, M., (2014), Breaking Free to the Limit: Foucault, Otto and Pentecostal Experience., Journal of Contemporary Religion, 29, 1, pages 33 - 45.